TSLL Dividend: Yield, Schedule, and What to Expect

 - Approximate yield: variable and unreliable (leveraged funds make irregular distributions; recent figures have ranged widely, roughly 3% to 7%), not an income vehicle (early 2026).

-- Fee drag: the 0.95% (gross; roughly 0.73% net of acquired fund fees) expense ratio is deducted before you receive distributions.
+- Fee: the 0.95% (gross; roughly 0.73% net of acquired fund fees) expense ratio comes out before you receive anything, so the yield above is already net of it.

 If income is your goal, compare TSLL against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how TSLL's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how TSLL's income fits your real portfolio in Walnut.

 The bottom line on the TSLL dividend